erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 }
 ```

-You can learn more about Java toolchains in the Gradle documentation: https://docs.gradle.org/current/userguide/toolchains.html
+You can learn more about [Java toolchains](https://docs.gradle.org/current/userguide/toolchains.html) in the Gradle documentation.

 ### 9. Organize tests using test suites